GOOD. blog

 4. The mineral robbery: coffee undermines your absorption

-Coffee gets in the way of several important minerals:
+Coffee gets in the way of a number of important minerals:

 And what about decaf?